linuskangsoftware/api-playground/README.md

 ## License & Credit

 API Playground is licensed under the **Apache-2.0 License**.
+View the full license [here](https://github.com/linuskangsoftware/api-playground/blob/master/LICENSE).
 You are allowed to do the following:

 - ✅ Use, modify, and distribute the software freely, for personal or commercial use